Information Technology Architect

 IT architects may do some or all of the following:

-- analyse an organisation's overall business and establish how information technology is used there
+- analyse an organisations' business needs and use of information technology

-- provide detailed information about costs and benefits of various computing applications
+- provide detailed information about costs and benefits of various IT solutions

-- create architectural plans outlining the structure of new computing applications
+- create architectural plans which outline the structure of new applications.

-- test and review new computing solutions and fix any problems
+- oversee teams who test, review and fix any problems with new systems

 Skills and knowledge